djsperka/vsg-progs/AlertRig/src/fixstim/README.txt

 -A <area0,area1,...>    Area tuning curve
 -S <sf0,sf1,...>    Spatial frequency tuning curve
 -T <tf0,tf1,...>    Temporal frequency tuning curve
+-P <tf,phase0,phase1,...>   Counterphase tuning curve. tf is the frequency of the
+                            phase transition, and phase0 is the spatial phase of the grating.
+The temporal frequency (drift velocity) of the grating spec is ignored (and is set to 0).

 Contrast Reversing Grating Stimulus